Investigating Amazon.com's Standing In Broadline Retail Industry Compared To Competitors - Amazon.com (NASDAQ:AMZN)

 -

-The company has a higher Return on Equity (ROE) of 5.79%, which is 0.85% above the industry average.
-This suggests efficient use of equity to generate profits and demonstrates profitability and growth potential.
+With a Return on Equity (ROE) of 5.79% that is 0.85% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.

 -

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 4.88x above the industry average, indicating stronger profitability and robust cash flow generation.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion is 4.88x above the industry average, highlighting stronger profitability and robust cash flow generation.

 -

-The company has higher gross profit of $78.69 Billion, which indicates 4.57x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+With higher gross profit of $78.69 Billion, which indicates 4.57x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.

 -